-Aandbareconstant. x is variable
+a and b are constant. x is variable

 Gonado-Somatic Index: The determination of the gonad mass as a percentage of the total body mass is known as the gonado-somatic index (GSI).
 To identify the spawning period in both male and female animals, the gonado-somatic index was investigated.
 The gonado-somatic index was determined for each fish individually, sex- and month-wise using the following formula: